-Parents perform a prescribed number of hours of volunteer service each year or pay a higher, non-participation rate of tuition.
+- Parents perform a prescribed number of hours of service each year or pay a higher, non-participation rate of tuition.

-Parents with more than one St. Francis daughter, perform the required hours for the lowest grade.
+- Parents with more than one St. Francis daughter, perform the required hours for the youngest daughter.

-Single parents who are solely responsible for tuition may elect to perform 12.5 hours (5 for senior parents).
+- Single parents who are solely responsible for tuition may elect to perform 12.5 hours grades 9-11 (5 for senior parents).